 Will I get a letter of acknowledgment from Operation Gratitude?

-Yes, we will keep track of all the scarves and hats you send or deliver to the armory, and send an acknowledgment of receipt by the end of January.
+Yes, we will keep track of all the scarves and hats you send or deliver to the armory, and send an acknowledgment of receipt asap.
 For tax deduction purposes, please attach our letter to your receipts for yarn purchases (consult your tax advisor for more details).
-Please remember to include your name and address on each box or bag of items you send us!
+Please remember to complete a Donation Form before you send any donations to us!

 How else can I support Operation Gratitude?